mxagar/mlflow_guide/README.md

     # Set a tag that we can use to remind ourselves what this run was for
     mlflow.set_tag("Training Info", "Basic LR model for iris data")

-    # Infer the model signature
+    # Infer the model signature: model input and output schemas
     signature = infer_signature(X_train, lr.predict(X_train))

     # Log the model